mikeroyal/Windows-11-Guide/Glossary.md

 [NuGet Package Manager](https://marketplace.visualstudio.com/items?itemName=NuGetTeam.NuGetPackageManager) collection of tools to automate the process of downloading, installing, upgrading, configuring, and removing packages from a VS Project.

+[NVIDIA DLSS (Deep Learning Super Sampling)](https://www.nvidia.com/geforce/technologies/dlss/) is a Nvidia RTX feature that provides AI-powered performance multiplier which boosts frame rates by up to 4X.
+It uses Deep learning to produce an image that looks like a higher-resolution image of the original lower resolution image at a playable game frame rate and responsiveness.

+[NVIDIA Reflex](https://www.nvidia.com/geforce/technologies/reflex/) is a feature that delivers latency improvements in GPU-intensive gaming scenarios on NVIDIA RTX graphics cards.
+It can lower rendering lag by as much as 80%.

 O

 **Office** is Microsoft's office suite for word processing, powerpoints, spreadsheets, etc.